 According to Schroeder et al. (2017), modern technology allows for predominantly text-based interactions over vast distances, but that may not be optimal for cultivated mutual appreciation and understanding the minds of others.
 Voice, however, allows us to better build a theory of mind about others, the absence of which fuels dehumanization.

 The television spot opens with a white man making calls to a rental office.
 He gives a different name and uses a different voice for each call, reflecting various races and ethnicities.
-Each time, he is told that the apartment is not available.
-Yet, when he uses a Caucasian-sounding name and accent, he is assured that the apartment is—for some certain reason—vacant.
+Each time, he is told that the apartment is not for rent.
+Yet, when he uses a Caucasian-sounding name and accent, he is assured that the apartment is—for some certain reason—available.

 The ad, titled "Accents", appeared on television stations across the United States.
 It also suggests a very real underlying problem with voice only, as it can, unfortunately, still prove to be a vector for discrimination.

 Another drawback is that voice-only risks being inaccessible to the deaf and hard of hearing.
 However, given advancements in real-time closed captioning, this latter drawback is potentially solvable.